sectorsedgecommunity/mapping-docs/docs/json/environment/render_distance.md

 ---

 # Render Distance
-Setting a reduced render distance can help establish a sense of scale or help counteract sniping on open maps.
+Setting a reduced render distance can help establish the perceived size of the map and/or help counteract sniping on open maps.
 ::: info
 When the Render Distance game setting is less than or equal to 12, fog is an opaque color.
 When set above 12, fog fades out to the skybox color.
 :::